 There are several ways to improve the finality of blocks, one way is to use a Merkle tree to verify the finality of the block.
 This can be done by hashing the root of the Merkle tree into the block header.
 This will ensure that the block is final and can’t be changed.

 The two layer 1 prospects in speed of block finality are Avalanche and Internet Computer.
-Internet Computer uses Chain Key cryptography which is a set of cryptographic protocols that orchestrate the nodes which make up the engine that “drives it” and makes its incredibly fast operation possible.
+Internet Computer uses Chain Key cryptography which is a set of cryptographic protocols that orchestrate network activity between the nodes which make up the main chain, the engine that “drives it” and the consensus mechanism that makes its incredibly fast operation possible.
 The Chain Key Technology is a 48-byte public chain key that renders old blocks unnecessary, enabling Internet Computer to operate at web speed.

 That technology is the sole reason behind the #1 ranking among layer 1s in terms of block finality, while also onboarding millions of users to blockchain technology without them noticing.

-On a chain such as Ethereum, Binance, or Cardano, that onboarding to a usable blockchain technology wouldn’t work and Solana goes offline too much to be used globally as a network.
+On a chain such as Ethereum, Binance, or Cardano, that onboarding to a usable, blockchain based protocol, technology wouldn’t work and Solana goes offline too much to be used globally as a network.